NakisaT/Assignment-2/_posts/2024-03-05-welcome-to-jekyll.markdown

 </p>

 <p>
 Our story concludes, by adding a rolling average plot, displaying average variation.
 As the plot reveals a correlation between humidity and temperature regarding PM2.5, Lower temperature and higher humidity result in higher levels of PM2.5,  as suggested by scientific researches, but still spring defies the conventional expectations.
-Our curiosity fuels our study, stay with us for more exploration and adventure.
+Our curiosity fuels our reserach, stay with us for more exploration and adventure.

 </p>